sinri/Clover/README.md

 ## Usage

+Clover supports processing web requests.
+As well, Clover could be used in CLI mode since version 0.2, as Yii Framework supports.

 Just fill the controller classes in `controller` directory, model classes in `model` directory, and view html files in `view` directory.
+For command line use, fill commands in `command` directory.

-Import Clover file into `index.php`:
+Import Clover file into `index.php` for web request, or `CloverCLI.php` for CLI:

 	require __DIR__.'/core/Clover.php';